Lessons From A Jiu Jitsu 24 Hour Event

 Similar to above, unless techniques have been trained multiple times they cannot be pulled off against a resisting opponent when it matters.

-All of my fancy techniques (inverted guard, some deep half stuff, transitions to the truck and complicated submissions) stopped working after a few hours.
-What’s more, despite my own fatigue, I was able to shut down most of my opponents fancy stuff with calm pressure and control.
+All of my fancy techniques (inverted guard, some deep half stuff, transitions to the truck and complicated submissions) stopped working a few hours into the 24 hour event.
+What’s more, despite my own fatigue, I was able to shut down most of my opponents’ fancy stuff with calm pressure and control.

 Given the diversity of the opponents (100 + new training partners) I was regularly caught off guard with a new technique.
 But most of these didn’t cause too much issue when I reverted back to my principles.